ikarth/arktikos/README.md

     lein ring server

+This is, admittedly, a bit bare metal right now.
+It'd be nice to get it packaged up so that people can run it without editing the code.

 ## License

 Arktikos is Copyright © 2015 Isaac Karth and distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

 "Callisto" is associated with Brad Murray and [VSCA publishing](VSCA publishing).

+Contributions are accepted, providing that they are submitted under the same licence.